 Medical Waste Management Supply Distribution and Capacity Building

 Three months after completing the training and distributing supplies, FIRE conducted a monitoring and evaluation trip.
 FIRE visited each hospital and provided further training and technical support as needed.
-These supplies and training allowed health care workers and administrators to upgrade their medical waste management practices, protecting themselves and their patients from disease.
+The supplies and training allowed health care workers and administrators to upgrade their medical waste management practices, thereby protecting themselves and their patients from disease.

 Specific topics covered include: